LeonGuertler/TextArena/textarena/envs/TwoRoomsAndABoom/README.md

 ## Game Phases

-1. **Discussion:** Players in each room discuss freely to gather information and can reveal roles
+1. **Discussion:** Players in each room discuss freely to gather information and can initiate role reveals
+2. **Role Reveal:** When a player chooses to reveal their role, they enter this phase to select a target player
-2. **Leader Selection:** Room leaders select a hostage to trade
+3. **Leader Selection:** Room leaders select a hostage to trade
-3. **Trade Execution:** Selected hostages swap rooms and the game either advances to the next round or ends
+4. **Trade Execution:** Selected hostages swap rooms and the game either advances to the next round or ends

 ## Implementation Notes